sushiyade/tp/docs/UserGuide.md

 **Q**: My GUI seems to be appearing off-screen, why does this happen and how do I fix this?</br>
 **A**: This problem occurs after you have moved the application to a secondary screen when using multiple screens, and then switched to using only the primary screen.
 To fix this, simply delete the `preferences.json` file created by the application before running the application again.</br>

+**Q**: Why is it that after I update or delete a contact, the changes are not displayed on the Finance or Event tabs?
+**A**: FreelanceBuddy currently does not support propagation of changes from Contact Tab to the other tabs.
+Moreover, there is often a need for users to keep track of old transactions or appointments with clients that may not exist anymore, or exist as a different entity in the database.

 --------------------------------------------------------------------------------------------------------------------

 ## Resources